Cardiac arrest: United States

-North America

 Based on death certificates, sudden cardiac death accounts for about 20% of all deaths in the United States.
 In the United States, approximately 326,000 cases of out-of-hospital and 209,000 cases of IHCA occur among adults annually, which works out to be an incidence of approximately 110.8 per 100,000 adults per year.

 In the United States, during-pregnancy cardiac arrest occurs in about one in twelve-thousand deliveries or 1.8 per 10,000 live births.
 Rates are lower in Canada.

 Other regions

 Non-Western regions of the world have differing incidences.
 The incidence of sudden cardiac death in China is 41.8 per 100,000 and in South India is 39.7 per 100,000.

 Society and culture

 Names

 In many publications, the stated or implicit meaning of "sudden cardiac death" is sudden death from cardiac causes.
 Some physicians call cardiac arrest "sudden cardiac death" even if the person survives.
 Thus one can hear mentions of "prior episodes of sudden cardiac death" in a living person.

 In 2021, the American Heart Association clarified that "heart attack" is often mistakenly used to describe cardiac arrest.
 While a heart attack refers to death of heart muscle tissue as a result of blood supply loss, cardiac arrest is caused when the heart's electrical system malfunctions.
 Furthermore, the American Heart Association explains that "if corrective measures are not taken rapidly, this condition progresses to sudden death.
 Cardiac arrest should be used to signify an event as described above, that is reversed, usually by CPR and/or defibrillation or cardioversion, or cardiac pacing.
 Sudden cardiac death should not be used to describe events that are not fatal".